-It doesn’t matter how recently you bought your rental property – even if it was just a couple of weeks out from the end of the financial year – it’s always worth getting a depreciation schedule done sooner rather than later.
+It doesn’t matter when you bought your investment property – even if it's just a couple of weeks out from the end of the financial year – it’s always worth getting a depreciation schedule looked at sooner rather than later.

-Immediate write-off assets are anything you’ve bought for the building that was under $300 – things like smoke alarms, door closers, exhaust fans and so on.
+Immediate write-off assets are anything you’ve bought brand-new for the building that was under $300 – things like smoke alarms, door closers, exhaust fans and so on.

 Unfortunately, not many people are aware that you are able to make these claims – including some accountants - so if you have just purchased an investment property, it is well worth checking what depreciation deductions you would be entitled to this year.

 You can also request a free personalised estimate of depreciation claims you can expect to receive in the first full financial year specifically for your property.

 It’s also well worth keeping in mind that if you have a property that is under construction and likely to be handed over around the end of this financial year, completing the purchase before June 30 means you won’t have to wait a year to claim your deductions.

 Similarly, if you are purchasing a property you will be able to recoup some of your costs through savings you’ll make from depreciation.

 So, if you've just bought an investment property or our buying one soon be sure to contact us for an estimate or a quote.
 You could improve your tax return by thousands.